jwargo/ReactiveConf-2017/readme.md

 	    // Analytics.trackEvent("App initiated", { version: "B" });
 	}

-and then there's this...
+**Note:** At the bottom of the `constructor`, the calls to `Analytics.trackEvent()` send an event notification to VSAC Analytics indicating which version of the app is running on this device.
+Uncomment the line that aligns with the version of the application you're working with (commenting out the other lines).

+That takes care of the startup process, the app must still respond to push notifications; this is done through the `setEventListener` code shown below.
+The event fires every time the app receives a push notification, and pulls the deployment key from the notification message then uses it to initiate a CodePush `sync` to get a new revision of the application.

 	Push.setEventListener({
 	  pushNotificationReceived(pushNotification) {
-	    let {message, title} = pushNotification; // Use these to display a message to the user if required console.log(`Notification received: ${title} - ${message}`);
+	    // Use these to display a message to the user if required let {message, title} = pushNotification;
+	    console.log(`Notification received: ${title} - ${message}`);

 	    let deploymentKey;
 	    if (pushNotification.customProperties && Object.keys(pushNotification.customProperties).length > 0) {
 	      deploymentKey = pushNotification.customProperties.deploymentKey;
 	      if (deploymentKey) {
 	        console.log(`Deployment key: ${deploymentKey}`);
 	        // Store the deployment key in Async Storage.
-Use this in the codepush.sync call if you use CodePush when the app starts up.
+Use this in the codepush.sync
+	        // call if you use CodePush when the app starts up.
 	        AsyncStorage.setItem('deploymentKey', deploymentKey);
-	        // You may also want to removeItem from asyncStorage to clear the A/B test and revert to original version of the app. if (AppState.currentState === 'active') {
+	        // You may also want to removeItem from asyncStorage to clear the A/B test
+	        //and revert to original version of the app. if (AppState.currentState === 'active') {
 	          CodePush.sync({deploymentKey});
 	        } else {
-	          // Sometimes the push callback is received shortly before the app is fully active in the foreground.
+	          // Sometimes the push callback is received shortly before the app is fully
-	          // Since we store the deployment key in AsyncStorage, codepush sync will be called when the app starts
+	          // active in the foreground.
+Since we store the deployment key in AsyncStorage,
-	          // again, and the A/B test will run.
+	          // CodePush sync will be called when the app starts again, and the A/B test
+	          // will run.
 	        }
 	      }
 	    }